-MCM Capital Group, Inc. ("MCM") is a Delaware holding company whose principal assets are its investments in its wholly-owned subsidiaries, Midland Credit Management, Inc., Midland Receivables 98-1 Corporation, Midland Funding 98-A Corporation, Midland Receivables 99-1 Corporation, Midland Acquisition Corporation and MRC Receivables Corporation (collectively referred to herein as the "Company").
-We are a financial services company specializing in the collection, restructuring, resale and securitization of receivable portfolios acquired at deep discounts.
+MCM Capital Group, Inc. ("MCM") is a financial services company specializing in the collection, restructuring, resale and securitization of receivable portfolios acquired at deep discounts.
+As a holding company incorporated in Delaware, it operates through its wholly-owned subsidiaries, Midland Credit Management, Inc. ("Midland Credit"), Midland Receivables 98-1 Corporation, Midland Funding 98-A Corporation, Midland Receivables 99-1 Corporation, Midland Acquisition Corporation and MRC Receivables Corporation (collectively referred to herein as the "Company").

 The accompanying unaudited condensed consolidated financial statements of the Company have been prepared in accordance with Rule 10-01 of Regulation S-X promulgated by the Securities and Exchange Commission and, therefore, do not include all information and footnotes necessary for a fair presentation of financial position, results of operations and cash flows in conformity with generally accepted accounting principles.
-In the opinion of the Company, however, the accompanying condensed consolidated financial statements contain all adjustments, consisting only of normal recurring adjustments, necessary to present fairly the Company's financial position as of June 30, 2001, its results of operations for the three-month and six-month periods ended June 30, 2000 and 2001 and its cash flows for the six-month periods ended June 30, 2000 and 2001.
-The results of operations of the Company for the three- and six-month periods ended June 30, 2000 and 2001.
-The results of operations of the Company for the three- and six-month periods ended June 30, 2000 and 2001.
-The results of operations of the Company for the three- and six-month periods ended June 30, 2000 and 2001 and its cash flows for the six-month periods ended June 30, 2000 and 2001.
-The results of operations of the Company for the three- and six-month periods ended June 30, 2000 and 2001 and its cash flows for the six-month periods ended June 30, 2000 and 2001.
-The results of operations of the Company for the three- and six-month periods ended June 30, 2000 and 2001 and its consolidated financial statements should be read in conjunction with the consolidated financial statements and notes thereto included in the Company's annual report on Form 10-K for the year ended December 31, 2000 filed with the Securities and Exchange Commission.
-The Company has made the election to present its Consolidated Statement of Cash Flows on the direct method which provides the indirect method as a supplement.
+In the opinion of the Company, however, the accompanying condensed consolidated financial statements contain all adjustments, consisting only of normal recurring adjustments, necessary to present fairly the Company's financial position as of September 30, 2001, its results of operations for the three-month and nine-month periods ended September 30, 2000 and 2001, and its cash flows for the nine-month periods ended September 30, 2000 and 2001.
+The results of operations of the Company for the three- and nine-month periods ended September 30, 2001 may not be indicative of future results.
+These condensed consolidated financial statements should be read in conjunction with the consolidated financial statements and notes thereto included in the Company's annual report on Form 10-K for the year ended December 31, 2000 filed with the Securities and Exchange Commission.